edwardcrompton/ox_geovariation/README.md

 and writing to the session storage slightly easier.

-call_to_action.js loads the country code and extracts the corresponding link for that country code from drupalSettings.affiliateCTALinks.
+call_to_action.js loads the country code and extracts the corresponding link for that country code from drupalSettings.affiliateCtaLinks.
 It then makes the necessary changes to the call to action HTML link to display the geo appropriate link.